 - Your speaker bio is every bit as important as your abstract, particularly if you’re not well-known by the content selection committee.
-While not required by the system, adding your twitter handle, blog link and other social media links is always helpful.
+While not required by the system, adding details such as your twitter handle, blog link, and other social media links is always helpful.

 Ready to get started?
 Submit a Session